 - Lets you monitor the status of all your existing sites from a list.

 - Provides the option to access your sites’ dashboards, databases, and local directories with a click.

 - Makes it possible to create live links, to share access to your local projects.

 - Offers the option to set up blueprints, to easily deploy WordPress websites using the settings you prefer.

 Local by Flywheel is an entirely free tool that’s made possible by the WordPress managed hosting company Flywheel.
-There’s also a premium version in the works, but details about it are scarce at the moment.
 Overall, it’s one of our favorite local WordPress development tools.

 Not all local WordPress development tools are made equal.
 The one you choose will have a large impact on the way you work.
 If you’re part of a team, it will affect everyone you’re working with as well.
 That’s why it pays to do some research into what options are out there, and the benefits each solution can offer you.